DockerDiscordControl/DockerDiscordControl-Mac/README.md

 ## 🤝 Contributing

 We welcome contributions!
-See our [📖 Development Guide](../../wiki/Development) for setup instructions and coding standards.
+See our [Development Guide](../../wiki/Development) for setup instructions and coding standards.

 ## 📄 License